pierre-rouleau/pel/README.rst

   user-options.
 This increases cohesion between those features in ways that external packages can't do alone (and would require more programming on your part).
+- **221 Extensive Topic-organized Reference PDFs** The heavily hyperlinked tables serve as visual, topic-organized key-binding and feature reference sheets, an unusual approach in the Emacs ecosystem which complements Emacs excellent documentation system.
-- **Extensive Tabular PDF Help** that describes each major Emacs feature, minor and major modes.
-The PDF tables are heavily hyperlinked with a `PEL Index PDF`_ to quickly locate a topic.
+  Use the `PEL Index PDF`_ to quickly locate a topic.
-  See the `➣ Extends Emacs Documentation`_ section.
+  See the `➣ Extends Emacs Documentation`_ section for more information.
 - **Many Command Line Tools** comes with PEL: the `shell scripts`_ to start Emacs in various ways, build CTags tables, the `awk scripts`_ for text filtering and transformation.

   - See other tools provided by my `USRHOME project`_.

-..
-   - help you edit files with narrow indentation schemes such as Dart and Gleam files that must use a 2-space indent; PEL integrates my stand-alone `tbindent`_ package that provides a minor mode that automatically converts the indentation to tabs-based indentation in the buffer so you can see the code better the way *you* want 😎,

 PEL keeps evolving.
 I use it to  maintain my Emacs configuration on several macOS and Linux systems and also under Windows (whenever I have to use it).
-The configuration logic is inside the PEL source code, which is byte compiled by a make file.
-All I need to do is install PEL on the systems and copy the customization files (which I keep under VCS control for historical and distribution control).

 And, using PEL, I can still use other Emacs packages installed under Emacs package management and if I need to use them often in multiple systems I